cicwi/WalnutReconstructionCodes/README.md

 ## Requirements

-* All scripts make use of the development version (more recent than 1.9.0dev) of the [ASTRA toolbox](https://www.astra-toolbox.com/).
-If you are using conda, this is available through the `astra-toolbox/label/dev` channel.
+* To use the scrips, you will either need the the [ASTRA toolbox](https://www.astra-toolbox.com/) more recent than v2.1 or it's development version more recent than 1.9.0dev.
+If you are using conda, the latter is available through the `astra-toolbox/label/dev` channel.
 * `GroundTruthReconstruction.m` makes use of the [SPOT toolbox](http://www.cs.ubc.ca/labs/scl/spot/).

 ## Contributors